revans2/incubator-storm/docs/documentation/Resource_Aware_Scheduler_overview.md

 ## Using Resource Aware Scheduler with Bridge Scheduler (Yahoo Internal)

-When the bridge scheduler is used to accomadate both the Multitenant Scheduler and Resource Aware Scheduler, please use the following API in the topology to specify which scheduler to use:
+When the bridge scheduler is used to accommodate both the Multitenant Scheduler and Resource Aware Scheduler, please use the following API in the topology to specify which scheduler to use:

     public void setTopologyStrategy(Class<? extends IStrategy> clazz)

 Parameters:
 * Class<? extends IStrategy> clazz - Specify which scheduling strategy to use.
-Pass "backtype.storm.scheduler.resource.scheduling.DefaultResourceAwareStrategy" as paramemter to use the Resource Aware Scheduler to schedule the topology.
+Pass "backtype.storm.scheduler.resource.scheduling.DefaultResourceAwareStrategy" as parameter to use the Resource Aware Scheduler to schedule the topology.
 Pass "backtype.storm.scheduler.resource.scheduling.MultitenantStrategy" as parameter to use Multitenant Scheduler to schedule the topology.
 If the topology strategy is not set, the topology will be scheduled by the Multitenant Scheduler by default.

 Example Usage: